janm31415/jAmpPercussive/README.md

 Any noise will first pass through a band pass filter.
 With this knob the frequency range of this band pass filter can be controlled.

 #### Noise
-Adds noise to the sound.
+Adds filtered white noise to the sound.
 Mainly used to simulate a snare.

 #### Pitch bend
 When trigger, the drum will start a the initial pitch, but will then bend lower.
 The amount of pitch bend can be controlled with this knob.